COVIDCheck Colorado Testing Ends June 30

-This updated guidance means that APS will no longer notify school communities (staff, parents and guardians) about positive and/or symptomatic cases.
-Staff, parents and guardians will no longer receive emails and automated phone calls about positive cases.
-Instead, APS will keep this COVID-19 tracker updated with reported positive cases.
-The tracker will remain updated on a daily basis (Monday-Friday) with any reports of positive cases at schools.
+This updated guidance means that APS will only notify school communities (staff, parents and guardians) weekly about positive and/or symptomatic cases.
+APS will also keep this COVID-19 tracker updated with reported positive cases at schools or sites on a daily basis (Monday-Friday).

 We have created an email address to respond to specific concerns related to the district’s COVID-19 response.
 If you have concerns about current health guidelines or protocols that are in place, please send an email to email@example.com.
 Please know that we will work to respond within three business days or as quickly as possible.
 This email address was created to respond quickly and directly to individuals who share concerns.
 As such, we cannot respond to anonymous emails or those that do not include any specific information.